 What are Crowns?

-Dental crowns, also known as caps, are a type of dental restoration that completely covers the visible portion of a tooth.
-Crowns are used to protect and strengthen a tooth that is damaged or decayed, and to improve its appearance.
-They can also be used to support a dental bridge or to cover a dental implant.
+Dental crowns, also known as caps, are a type of dental restoration treatment that completely covers the visible portion of a tooth.
+Crowns protect and strengthen a tooth that is damaged or decayed, and improve its appearance.
+They also support a dental bridge or cover a dental implant.

-Crowns are typically made of porcelain, metal, or a combination of both materials.
+Crowns are usually made of porcelain, metal, or a combination of both materials.
 Porcelain crowns are a popular choice because they can be matched to the color of your natural teeth, making them virtually invisible.
-Metal crowns, on the other hand, are stronger and more durable, but they are not as esthetic as porcelain crowns.
+Whereas, metal crowns are stronger and more durable, but they are not as aesthetic as porcelain crowns.

-The procedure for getting a crown usually takes two appointments.
-During the first appointment, the dentist will prepare the tooth by removing any decay or damage and shaping the tooth so that the crown will fit properly.
-The dentist will also take an impression of the tooth and send it to a dental lab where the crown will be made.
+Getting a crown usually takes two appointments.
+During the first appointment, the crown specialist will prepare the tooth by removing any decay or damage and shaping the tooth so that the crown will fit properly.
+Our dentist will also take an impression of the tooth and send it to a dental lab where the crown will be made.
 A temporary crown will be placed over the prepared tooth to protect it until the permanent crown is ready.